sjohner/azurebootcamp.ch/content/sessions/index.md

 In an era where security threats are constantly evolving, protecting your organization's data has never been more critical.
 Conditional Access Policies in Microsoft Entra provide a robust framework for enhancing security by allowing you to control access to your apps and resources based on specific conditions.

 Join us for a deep dive into the world of Conditional Access Policies, where you'll learn how to leverage this powerful tool to protect your cloud environment effectively.
 Through real-world examples from the banking, insurance, and governance sectors, we'll demonstrate how Conditional Access Policies can address industry-specific challenges and compliance requirements.
 Whether you're new to Conditional Access or looking to enhance your existing knowledge, this session is designed to equip you with actionable insights and advanced techniques.
-🙂 [FLAVIO MEYER](https://www.linkedin.com/in/flaviomeyer/) ⚡️ Public Cloud Engineer @ Inventx AG
+🙂 [FLAVIO MEYER](https://www.linkedin.com/in/flaviomeyer/) ⚡️ Workplace & Azure Expert @ Experts Inside AG | Microsoft Certified Trainer
 🙂 [MICHELE BLUM](https://www.linkedin.com/in/micheleblum/) ⚡️ Cloud Engineer @ TurnKey Services AG | Microsoft Certified Trainer

 ### <a name="closingnote"></a> ⭐️ Can Microsoft Azure save your life?